All Physicians’ Forms

 Credentialing

 Nephrologists must be credentialed at NKC in order to provide patient care, including the ability to write prescriptions for services or medications to be delivered to patients at dialysis facilities in the NKC system.
-Physician-employed AHP’s must be sponsored by a nephrologist and credentialed by NKC in order to interact with patients for assessment and teaching purposes.
-Credentialing can take 2-3 months from the time an application is received until the completion of the process.
+Physician-employed Advanced Practice Providers (APPs) must be sponsored by a nephrologist and credentialed by NKC in order to interact with patients for assessment and teaching purposes.

 Plan of Coverage for Absences of More than 30 Days

 As contained in the NKC Medical Staff Bylaws, approved by the Medical Staff, there should be a “Plan of Coverage” for any physician that is going to be on an extended leave from clinical practice for more than 30 days.
-That plan must be communicated to NKC, via our Credentialing Office so we may reassign your patients to the covering physician, and assure appropriate oversight and patient care.
+That plan must be communicated to NKC, via our Credentialing Office so we may reassign your patients to the covering physician and assure appropriate oversight and patient care.
 Without notice, our staff does not know to whom to direct questions.
-Please provide the Credentialing office two to three months notice if you wish to use a Locum Tenens to provide coverage in your absence, as they will need to be credentialed at NKC.
+Please provide the Credentialing office with two to three months’ notice if you wish to use a Locum Tenens to provide coverage in your absence, as they will need to be credentialed at NKC.

-You can reach the Credentialing Office by dialing 206-365-6656.
+You can reach the Credentialing Office by email at credentialing@nwkidney.org.

 Please ensure that your patients are aware that you will send their personal health information to another organization (Northwest Kidney Centers).
-This will allow us to prepare records and offer information, counseling and education services.
+This will allow us to prepare records and offer information, counseling, and education services.

 New Patient Referral

-• Dialysis Patient Referral form
+- Dialysis Patient Referral form

-• History & Physical, Discharge Summary or Renal Progress Notes within 30 days
+- History & Physical, Discharge Summary or Renal Progress Notes within 45 days

-• HbsAg, total anti-HBc and anti-HBs drawn within 30 days
+- HbsAg, total anti-HBc and anti-HBs drawn within 30 days

 Completing the Referral Form

-• Your signature on the referral form serves as your endorsement of initiation of Northwest Kidney Centers’ standing orders for your ESRD patient.(Standing Orders do not apply to AKI patients.)
+Complete responses on the referral form are essential to accurately fulfill CMS’s reporting mandate.
+Your signature on the referral form serves as your endorsement of initiation of Northwest Kidney Centers’ standing orders for your patient.

 History and Physical

-• A Medical history and physical examination; or
+- A Medical history and physical examination; or

 Hepatitis B

-Hepatitis B surface antigen results are required for admission to Northwest Kidney Centers and can be no more than 30 days old.
-Please note these results on your referral form, and provide the hard copy as well.
-Hepatitis B core Ab is now required and will be collected at the time of a patient’s arrival if not provided as part of the referral (V124).
+Hepatitis B surface antigen results are required for admission to Northwest Kidney Centers and should be no more than 30 days old.
+Please note these results on your referral form and provide the hard copy as well.

 Transfer In

-Transfer-in patients are accepted upon referral by a member of the Northwest Kidney Centers Active or Courtesy Medical staff using the Northwest Kidney Centers Referral Form.
+Transfer-In patients are accepted upon referral by a member of the Northwest Kidney Centers Active or Courtesy Medical staff using the Northwest Kidney Centers Referral Form.
 Records are also required from the sending facility.

-• Nonstandard bath
+- Nonstandard bath

-• DFO (desferoxamine, Desferal)
+- DFO (deferoxamine, Desferal)

-• Any off-menu dialyzer
+- Any off-menu dialyzer

 Dialysis Orders Post Hospital Discharge